pandakayak/AutoML_Tables_v2/README.md

 ## The Model
 The .ipynb file contains 7 sessions

+1. Implement by data_prep.py and data_cleaning.ipynb <br/>
+   --- *data_prep.py*: A Python scripts, included necessary define functions to clean the raw data; <br/>
+   --- *data_cleaning.ipynb*: A Jupyter Notebook, used to execute data_prep.py to prepare train and test datasets.
 ### session 1: The data--gathering and preparing
 1. extracted data from GCP BigQuery as 2 Pandas dataframe, named train and test
 2. general data analysis lookup